Smooth Surfaces via Nets of Geodesics: Solving the biharmonic equation

 \section{Solving the biharmonic equation}

 We consider a single cell in the net of curves.
 One needs to guess an affine plane for which the minimal Gaussian curvature surface spanning the cell's contour, can be projected one-to-one on.
 Heuristically, one can define the affine plane by any choice of three corner points of the cell.
 Let $\partial\Omega$ be the projection of the cell's contour on the chosen affine plane, and let $\Gamma$ be the cell's contour.
 Let $\gamma:\partial\Omega\rightarrow\Gamma$ be a parameterization of the cell's contour which is the inverse of the projection on the affine plane.
-As shown in \cite{GilatMinGauss}, the Dirichlet boundary condition of the biharmonic equation for the optimal curvature is given by $\frac{1}{2}\log\Vert(\gamma\circ p(t))'\Vert$ at point $p(t)\in\partial\Omega$ for a parameterization (arc-length or not) of $\partial\Omega$.
+As shown in the first part, the Dirichlet boundary condition of the biharmonic equation for the optimal curvature is given by $\frac{1}{2}\log\Vert(\gamma\circ p(t))'\Vert$ at point $p(t)\in\partial\Omega$ for a parameterization (arc-length or not) of $\partial\Omega$.
+The Neumann boundary condition should be computed according the formula we have shown before.

-For experimenting, We considered contours constructed by modulating a periodic function, such a sine or a cosine, on the unit circle in the x-y plane.
-For these type of curves, one can compute the derivative and therefore have the boundary condition for the biharmonic equation for the conformal factor.
+For experimenting, we considered contours constructed by modulating a periodic function such as a sine or a cosine, on the unit circle in the $x-y$ plane (we also take the $x-y$ plane to be the reference affine plane).
+For these type of curves, one can compute the derivative and therefore have the Dirichlet boundary condition for the biharmonic equation for the conformal factor.
+In this part of the numerical experimentation I naively took the Neumann boundary condition to be zero.
 (In Figure \ref{fig:trig_contours}, under each sub-figure we state the function modulated on the circle, which was used to form the contour.)
 We therefore had a well-defined biharmonic problem in the plane for each curve, that we had to solve.
 For each periodic function $z(t)$, modulated on the unit circle, the Dirichlet boundary condition is given by $\frac{1}{2}\log\sqrt{1+z'^2(t)}$.
-The Neumann boundary condition is zero, corresponding to the demand that the contour will be a geodesic.